Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 - Flag Obtained: pwn.college{4mJoojKB4Gz206TM6miaVQ72bml.dhDN1QDLwMTN0czW}

 ## Implicit relative paths, from /
-- Commands used:
+- Commands used: `cd path`, `cd ..`, `relative/path`
-- Thought Process:
+- Thought Process: Need to run a program "run" so we provide the path to the program, it shows we need to provide a relative path from root directory so use `cd ..` and `cd path` to go into "/" and then input relative path to run the program again.
-- Solution:
+- Solution: Start the challenge, use `cd ..` and `cd path` command to go into "/" directory, input `challenge/run` to provide the relative path to the program "run" and run the program.
-- Flag Obtained:
+- Flag Obtained: pwn.college{cdmWFrVZpnLI6wUe9dYAsKKgZdo.dlDN1QDLwMTN0czW}

 ## Explicit relative paths, from /
 - Commands used: